cryptolok/GhostInTheNet/README.md

 ## Analysis

-No ARP means no connectivity, so an absolute stealth and obscurity on the network/link layer.
+No ARP/NDP means no connectivity, so an absolute stealth and obscurity on the network/link layer.

-This protects from all possible MITMs (ARP, DNS, DHCP, ICMP, Port Stealing) and far less resource consuming like ArpON.
+This protects from all possible DOSes and MITMs (ARP, DNS, DHCP, ICMP, Port Stealing) and far less resource consuming like ArpON.

 Such mitigation implies impossibility of being scanned (nmap, arping).